 Address: 14 Rue des Écuries des Gardes, 27200 Vernon, France

-One of the many gorgeous historical buildings in Vernon is certainly Château des Tourelles which was built in 1196 by Phillip II of France who was in a mission to turn the town into a military base.
-What makes this 20-meter-high (65 ft) castle particular is the fact is has very stunning architecture which is composed by a square tower, encompassed by four round turrets with blue conical roofs, and has remained unchanged for the last 800 years!
-Its authentic structural design has no wonder made it a historic monument.
-Today the castle offers visitors the chance to sojourn in one of its understated rooms.
-There’s also a verdant garden around to stroll leisurely and enjoy the relaxing ambiance.
+One of the many gorgeous buildings in Vernon is Château des Tourelles, which was built in 1196 by Phillip II of France who was on a mission to turn the town into a military base.
+What makes this 20-meter-high (65 ft) castle a wonder is the fact that it has a very stunning architecture that is composed of a square tower and encompassed by four round turrets with blue conical roofs.
+It has remained unchanged for the last 800 years!
+Its authentic structural design made it a historical monument.

 4. Stop by the iconic Vernon landmark - The Old Mill